sssaurabhsingh135/TypeFace/README.md

 # Run the following command to install dependencies:

 npm install
-After a successful installation, start the development server: npm run dev
+npm run dev
 # For any clarification use API_ENDPOINTS.md For API json structure